osg-htc/docs/docs/common/yum.md

 !!! warning
     if you have your own mirror or configuration of the EPEL repository, you **MUST** verify that the OSG repository has a better yum priority than EPEL ([details](install-best-practices#YumPriorities)).
 Otherwise, you will have strange dependency resolution (*depsolving*) issues.

-### Install the YUM priorities plugin

-We use YUM priorities to tell YUM to prefer OSG packages over EPEL or OS packages.
-It is important to install and enable the YUM priorities plugin before installing grid software to avoid getting the wrong versions.

-1. Install the YUM priorities package:

-        :::console
-        root@host # yum install yum-plugin-priorities

-2. Ensure that `/etc/yum.conf` has the following line in the `[main]` section:

-        :::file
-        plugins=1

 ### Install OSG Repositories